sarthakgoel1997/parse-github-files/README.md

 6. `make query-db`: Opens sqlite database in the terminal

+7. `make test`: Run all unit tests and generate coverage report

+8. `make coverage`: View file-based coverage report

-7. `make clean`: Stops any running containers and deletes the built docker image
+9. `make clean`: Stops any running containers and deletes the built docker image

 ## Useful SQLite Commands
 1. `.tables`: Displays all tables present in the database